 the surround channels.

-There are no fewer than 17 complete remasterings of this title.
-Of the copies reviewed, none had the exact frame
+There were several different masterings of this title.
+Of the copies reviewed, none had the exact same frame

 count for each side, differing by as much as 60 frames per side.
 One copy which has two side 1 (a dead side) has

 different frame counts between them.
 The final masterings had the DiscoVision copyright notice in the bumper and bumpers

 that faded in and out, rather than being hard spliced.